andsor/notebooks/README.md

 Either put a markdown file (``.md``) in ``src/``, or a notebook file (``.ipynb``) in ``notebooks/``.

+Note that the first heading will get transformed into the title during LaTeX/PDF export.

 ## Build

 Run ``make all`` to convert markdown files into notebook files and run all